 - 11.16.2017: Updates in Treatment Pancreatic Cancer - Kumudini Rao, MD

 - 12.11.2017: Cancer and Grief During the Holidays - Elizabeth Jones, CRNP

-The Journal of American Medicine publishes Patient Pages in their weekly Medical Journal.
-Below are a few of these articles that we feel can provide valuable education on topics that are pertinent to our practice.
+The Journal of American Medicine publishes Patient Pages in its weekly medical journal.
+Here are a few articles that we feel provide valuable education on topics related to our practice:

 - Air Travel - Related Deep Vein Thrombosis and Pulmonary Embolism

 - Blood Thinners